The bustling life in the streets is a testament to the success of the project to modernise the park.

 An important meeting place for children and young people

 Rudolf Nilsen plass is adjacent to Vahl School in Grønland, Oslo.
-It is a densely populated neighborhood in which children and young people live together with their families in small apartments, further increasing the need for a public and tailored meeting place.
+It is a densely populated neighbourhood in which children and young people live together with their families in small apartments, further increasing the need for a public and tailored meeting place.

 An uplift The upgrade to the park forms part of the Områdeløft Grønland project, which is funded by both the municipality and central government.
-Together with the landscape architects at Sola and Bar Bakke, they have given the neighborhood the park it deserves.
+Together with the landscape architects at Sola and Bar Bakke, they have given the neighbourhood the park it deserves.
 For them, it was important to ensure that the needs and wishes of children and young people in particular were met, and meetings and workshops were therefore arranged for this target group to enable them to put forward their views.

 Thanks to the project, Rudolf Nilsens plass is now larger and has a new climbing frame, activity zones, a multi-purpose pitch, planted areas and furniture.
-The neighborhood has gained a new and functional meeting place.
+The neighbourhood has gained a new and functional meeting place.

 KONG for different uses Through diverse combinations of KONG, a range of resting and meeting places which meet a variety of needs has been created.
-Places where people can hang out and meet their neighbors, and children can play under the watchful eye of their parents.
+Places where people can hang out and meet their neighbours, and children can play under the watchful eye of their parents.